Xuannn28/vHack-2025/README.md

 5. **Appointment Transcription:** Convert speech to text of appointments to provide summaries of each appointment accessible for future reference.

-6. **AI-Powered Chatbot::** Get instant answers to common health-related queries based on common user needs and health information.
+6. **AI-Powered Chatbot:** Get instant answers to common health-related queries based on common user needs and health information.